 Decentralized training of graph convolutional networks

-The goal of this project was study the effect of (decentralized) distributed training of graph neural networks.
+The goal of this project was to study the effect of (decentralized) distributed training of graph neural networks.
 Up to 32 GPUs were utilized to perform parallel gradient computations with local data while MPI was used to propagate updates throughout the GPUs.
 This project served as a foundation for future projects where training with multiple GPUs was required.